gisgeolab/ARPA_Weather_plugin/README.md

 - time range for which you want to retrieve data (dates in the calendar are automatically limited to the correct time range based on the selected parameters)
 - province to filter the data by location (if no provinces are selected all are selected by default)
 - weather sensor type you are interested in (e.g. temperature, precipitation etc.).
-The following table describes the available sensors names:
+The following table describes the names of the available sensors:

 |     Sensor Type     |     Sensor name     |      Unit       |
 | :-----------------: | :-----------------: | :-------------: |